 Believe in it.
 Build it.
 Become it.

-Our clients, at Nurturing Big Ideas, learn to believe in themselves, to build dreams into reality, and to become the women of distinction they always thought they were.
+At Nurturing Big Ideas, our clients learn to believe in themselves, to build dreams into reality, and to become the women of distinction they always dreamed of being.

 We hear things like, “This makes me so excited!”
 Excited to create more product and connect with more customers!